Adamtaranto/TE-Reunite/README.md

 # TE-Reunite

-For a set of reference transposons, collect instances from one or more genomes.
+For a set of reference transposons, collect instances from one or more genomes and write as multi-FASTA files.
-Use aligned collections to build models capturing TE family diversity or produce deRIP'd reference sequence.
+Repeat collections can be aligned and used to [build models capturing TE family diversity](http://hmmer.org/), or produce [deRIP'd reference sequences](https://github.com/Adamtaranto/deRIP2).

 **Example usage:**